 Toddler players do not need uniforms but some players are excited to have them – and the players will not outgrow them.
 Cleats should not be worn and shin-guards and other gear is not needed.

-The Spring 2017 season runs from early-September through early November.
+The Spring 2018 season runs from mid-April through mid-June.

 How long does the session last?